HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Abstract

 \section{Abstract}

-Training large language model (LLM) is a computationally intensive task, which is typically conducted in data centers with homogeneous high-performance GPUs.
-We explore an alternative approach by deploying training computations across heterogeneous GPUs to enable better flexibility and efficiency for heterogeneous resource utilization.
-To achieve this goal, we propose a novel system, \sys, that can flexibly support asymmetric partition of training computations in the scope of data-, pipeline-, and tensor model parallelism.
+Training large language models (LLMs) is a computationally intensive task, which is typically conducted in data centers with homogeneous high-performance GPUs.
+In this paper, we explore an alternative approach by deploying training computations across heterogeneous GPUs to enable better flexibility and efficiency for heterogeneous resource utilization.
+Toward this end, we propose a novel system, \sys, that can flexibly support asymmetric partition of training computations in the scope of data-, pipeline-, and tensor model parallelism.
 We further formalize the allocation of asymmetric partitioned training computations over a set of heterogeneous GPUs as a constrained optimization problem and propose an efficient hierarchical graph partitioning algorithm.
-Our approach effectively allocates training computations across GPUs, fully leveraging the available computational power.
-We conduct empirical studies to evaluate the performance of \sys with state-of-the-art homogeneous and heterogeneous training systems.
-When training LLMs at different scales (from 7B to 30B), \sys achieves comparable MFU when running over heterogeneous GPUs compared to state-of-the-art training systems running over homogeneous high-performance GPUs with the \textit{same} total peak FLOPS.
-The percentage gaps in MFU between \sys and comparable homogeneous settings are as low as $0.3\%$, with an average of $3.5\%$.
+Our approach effectively allocates training computations across heterogeneous GPUs, fully leveraging the available computational power.
+We compare the performance of \sys with state-of-the-art homogeneous and heterogeneous training systems.
+When training LLMs at different scales (from 7B to 30B), empirical results demonstrate that: (\underline{i}) compared to state-of-the-art homogeneous baselines running over homogeneous GPUs, \sys achieves \textit{similar} performance when running over heterogeneous GPUs with the \textit{same} theoretical FLOPS; (\underline{ii}) compared to state-of-the-art heterogeneous baselines running on the same heterogeneous clusters, \sys delivers $1.5\times$ to $2.4\times$ higher throughput.